SFA16SCM21C/Finagent/README.md

 Screenshots
-To get a sense of how the FinAgent dashboard looks and feels, please refer to the screenshots in the screenshots/ directory of this repository.
-These images showcase the layout, charts, and interactive elements of the app.
+To get a sense of how the FinAgent dashboard looks and feels, please refer to the screenshots folder within the project repository, which contains captured screenshots showcasing the layout, charts, and interactive elements of the app.

 Apologies for Not Hosting This Project
 Due to technical challenges with deployment, we were unable to host a live version of the FinAgent dashboard.
 We apologize for this limitation but encourage you to explore the screenshots for a visual representation of the project.